xyhp915/uix/docs/components.md

 ### Props spread syntax

-To spread or splice a map into props use `:&` key.
-This also works only at top level of the map literal and only a single spread is allowed: `{:width 100 :& props1 :& props 2}` is not valid Clojure map because of duplicate keys.
+To spread or splice a map into props, use `:&` key.
+This works only at top level of the map literal: `{:width 100 :& props1}`.
+When spreading multiple props, use vector syntax `{:width 100 :& [props1 props2 props3]}`.